WHAT A NEW GENERATION

 “Christianity has an image problem.” (p.
 11).

-The book summarizes their research into the views of Christians and non-Christians about many social issues.
+The book, UNChristian, summarizes Kinnaman and Lyon's research into the views of Christians and non-Christians about many social issues.
 And they find that young Christians hold some negative attitudes toward Christianity—Christians are anti-gay and judgmental, to name two.
-This is one of the books I read related to my recent publication of A House Divided.
+This is one of the books I read as I was writing about beliefs and values in A House Divided.

-Christians and secularists interested in social trends may find Unchristian a good place to begin additional research.
-My full review has been published and can be downloaded at no charge (see links to Academia and ResearhGate below).
-More information is available on the book’s webpage.
+Christians and secularists interested in social trends may find UNChristian a good place to begin additional research.
+My full review has been published and can be downloaded at no charge (see links to Academia and ResearchGate below).

 Sutton, G. W. (2012).
 [Review of the book: Unchristian: What a new generation really thinks about Christianity…and why it matters by D. Kinnaman & G. Lyons].
 Journal of Christianity and Psychology, 31, 84-85.
 Academia Link ResearchGate Link